TeamHG-Memex/eli5/docs/source/blackbox/permutation_importance.rst

 The idea is the following: feature importance can be measured by looking at how much the score (accuracy, F1, R^2, etc. - any score we're interested in) decreases when a feature is not available.

 To do that one can remove feature from the dataset, re-train the estimator and check the score.
 But it requires re-training an estimator for each feature, which can be computationally intensive.
+Also, it shows what may be important within a dataset, not what is important within a concrete trained model.

 To avoid re-training the estimator we can remove a feature only from the test part of the dataset, and compute score without using this